Students gathered around a laptop at the EMBER mock lab session

 EMBER is focused on helping students get up to speed on important high school concepts in Physics, Math, and Chemistry, but does introduce some early concepts taught in first year.
 The Computing course introduces the basics of programming and assumes no previous programming knowledge, but may also be useful for students with programming experience to review.
 It is meant to give students confidence as they enter their first year, when computing will be introduced.

 There are four courses to choose from in EMBER (Math, Physics, Chemistry, and Computing).
-Each course consists of asynchronous modules and live tutorials.
+Each course consists of asynchronous modules and online live tutorials.
 The asynchronous content varies in duration between 30 minutes to 1.5 hours for each module.
 These are pre-recorded modules that students can do on their own time throughout the summer.
-The live tutorial sessions in August are each approximately 50 minutes in length.
+The online live tutorial sessions in August are each approximately 50 minutes in length.

 Yes, students can choose to register for one, two, three, or all four courses.

 Yes!
-Even if you are unable to attend any of the live tutorials, you can still register for EMBER and sign up for each course to get access to the course’s recorded sessions.
+Even if you are unable to attend any of the online live tutorials, you can still register for EMBER and sign up for each course to get access to the course’s recorded sessions.
 You can choose to watch the recorded sessions at your earliest convenience.

 This program is designed to ease your worries.
 It will support you, help you make the transition to university a smooth one and will welcome you a little early to the Fireball Family.